blue-yonder/tsfresh/docs/text/data_formats.rst

 Output Format
 -------------

-The resulting feature matrix for all three input options will be the same.
+The resulting feature matrix, containing the extracted features, is the same for all three input options.
-It will always be a :class:`pandas.DataFrame` with the following layout
+It will always be a :class:`pandas.DataFrame` with the following layout:

 +----+-------------+-----+-------------+-------------+-----+-------------+
 | id | x_feature_1 | ... | x_feature_N | y_feature_1 | ... | y_feature_N |